ttdoucet/ttdoucet.github.io/euler/index.md

 <hr style="width: 50%" />

-I have also processed and uploaded to archive.org well over a hundred [scans][euler-orig] of original 18th-century articles published by Euler.
+I have also processed and uploaded to archive.org well over a hundred scans of [original][euler-orig] 18th-century articles published by Euler.

 While I was at it, I processed and uploaded the [journals][berlin] that these articles appeared in.